-If you find that the past season’s skincare regime is just not doing your face any justice anymore, try adjusting these two products:
+If you find that the past season’s skincare ritual is just not doing your face any justice anymore, try adjusting these two products:

-- The other item you can swap out is your serums.
-Now, I know that not everyone uses a serum in their regime.
+- The other item you can swap out are your serums.
+Now, I know that not everyone uses a serum in their ritual.
 Why?
 I have no idea.
-These little babies are so packed full of amazing skin benefits, they’re the holy grail to any regime, and we should all be using them for all seasons, and all reasons.
+These little babies are so packed full of amazing skin benefits, they’re the holy grail to any ritual, and we should all be using them for all seasons, and all reasons.

 What the Heck Are Serums?

-These potent little potions are used as a treatment in your regime.
+These potent little potions are used as a treatment in your ritual.
 Pigmentation?
 Yep!
 Fine lines?
 You betcha!
 What about acne-prone skin?
 No problem!

 - Eye Cream